You have already finished it? There’s a certain big online seller that hasn’t even begun shipping it out yet!

 Question: “I’ve just finished The Kiss that Counted and as usual I don’t want to let go of the characters.
 You’ve created hundreds of women I wish I knew – where did CJ and her background come from?”

 Without giving away any spoilers, I explored CJ’s character in a couple of ways.
-I wanted a character who lived in one world to escape from another, and had to learn to appreciate where she was for what it was, not because of what it wasn’t.
+I wanted a character who lived in one world to hide from another, and had to learn to appreciate where she was for what it was, not because of what it wasn’t.

 At first I thought I would create someone who had turned her back on her racial heritage because she saw it as a detriment to her career.
 But once I started down that road it felt… familiar, somehow.
 Already well-trod ground and I wasn’t sure I had anything to add.
 (One of my biggest fears is writing the same book twice, so whenever something feels as if I’ve done it before, I always stop and regroup.)